mghoskins/mghoskins/README.md

 ### Hello,
 My name is Matthew G. Hoskins.
 I am a Software Engineering Student at Iowa State University in my third year.
 I'm currently looking for an internship for this summer.
 I'm also trying to build up my non-school (personal) GitHub account (this one) to show what I can do to perspective employers.
+Also to keep my work that I do whether it be code, school work, or something that I want to have a backup of.

 <!--
 **mghoskins/mghoskins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.